 The foregoing figures are exclusive of particulars of coastwise shipping.
-During 1936-37 eight vessels of 168 tons net were entered at Darwin as coastwise.
+During 1937-38 twenty-five vessels of 610 tons net were entered at Darwin as coastwise.

 3. Air Services.-Darwin is the first port of arrival in Australia of aircraft from Europe, Singapore and Netherlands East Indies.
-Qantas Empire Airways Ltd. maintains a regular bi-weekly service in each direction over the Brisbane-Darwin-Singapore route.
+Qantas Empire Airways Ltd., under contract to the Commonwealth Government, operates the Sydney-Darwin-Singapore section of the Empire Flying Boat Service with a regular tri-weekly service in each direction.
 The MacRobertson-Miller Aviation Co.
-Ltd. also operates twice weekly between Perth and Daly Waters, linking up with the Qantas service at the latter point.
-Guinea Airways Ltd. has operated a service between Adelaide and Darwin since February, 1937.
+Ltd. operates twice weekly in each direction between Perth and Darwin, linking up with the Qantas service at the latter point.
+Guinea Airways Ltd. operates a thrice weekly service in each direction between Adelaide and Darwin, and the K.N.I.L.M.
+Company extended their Amsterdam-Batavia air route to Sydney via Darwin in 1938, with a bi-weekly service in each direction.
+On the average ten machines arrive at and depart from Darwin during each week.